Reporting Accidents & Incidents

 STATEMENTS REGARDING AN ACCIDENT

-An employee who is involved in a vehicular accident must not discuss the accident with anyone except representatives of the University, its self-insured claim's administrator or a law enforcement officer.
+An employee who is involved in a vehicular accident must not discuss the accident with anyone except representatives of the University, its self-funded claim's administrator or a law enforcement officer.

 The employee must not make any admission as to who was at fault, nor make any attempt to settle claims or otherwise establish liability with the other parties to the accident or their insurance companies.